ninioArtillero/RTG/README.md

    1. Install [SuperCollider](https://supercollider.github.io/downloads.html) and, to have all the predefined synths, the [sc3-plugins](https://supercollider.github.io/sc3-plugins/).
 Both are accessible through the package manager in various Linux distributions.
    1. In the SuperCollider IDE (or in a terminal at the `sclang` shell prompt) run: `Quarks.checkForUpdates({Quarks.install("SuperDirt", "v1.7.4"); thisProcess.recompile()})`.
 1. [Install FluidSynth](https://github.com/FluidSynth/fluidsynth/wiki/Download) (virtual midi synth).
+1. You might need a (virtual) MIDI connection and routing application, such as `qjackctl` (for Jack or Pipewire on Linux), `qpwgraph` (Pipewire on Linux) or Audio MIDI Setup (default on MacOS).
+For Windows, this [article](https://www.donyaquick.com/midi-on-windows/#x1-80002.3) suggests to the "loopMIDI" application (which currently support Windows 7 to 10).

 ## Usage